Minimalism (computing): History

 As the capabilities and system requirements of common desktop software and operating systems grew throughout the 1980s and 1990s, and as software development became dominated by teams espousing conflicting, faddish software development methodologies, some developers adopted minimalism as a philosophy and chose to limit their programs to a predetermined size or scope.
 A focus on software optimization can result in minimalist software, as programmers reduce the number of operations their program carries out in order to speed execution.

 In the early 21st century, new developments in computing have brought minimalism to the forefront.
 In what has been termed the post-PC era it is no longer necessary to buy a high-end personal computer merely to perform common computing tasks.
 Mobile computing devices, such as smartphones, tablet computers, netbooks and plug computers, often have smaller memory capacities, less-capable graphics subsystems, and slower processors when compared to the personal computer they are expected to replace.
 In addition, heavy use of graphics effects like alpha blending drains the battery faster than a "flat ui".
 The growing popularity of these devices has made minimalism an important design concern.

 Google's Chrome browser and ChromeOS are often cited as examples of minimalist design.

-In Windows 8, Microsoft decided to drop the graphics-intensive Aero user interface in favor of the "simple, squared-off" Metro appearance, which required fewer system resources.
+Another example is Windows 8, where Microsoft implemented the "simple, squared-off" Metro appearance, which was less graphics-intensive than the previous Aero interface used in Windows 7 and Windows Vista.
 This change was made in part because of the rise of smaller, battery-powered devices and the need to conserve power.
 Version 7 of Apple's iOS made similar changes for user experience reasons.